 Custodial account features

-No annual account fees, no trading fees for most Fidelity mutual funds, and online stock commissions on U.S. equity purchases are only $7.95,1 lower than Schwab, TD Ameritrade, and E*Trade2
+No annual account fees, no trading fees for most Fidelity mutual funds, and online commissions on U.S. stock trades are $0.1

 |Wide range of investment offerings||